GMU Digital Design News

 See southern Africa in a new light—on a lake cruise

-Two small, beady eyes are watching me.
+Killer cruise Two small, beady eyes are watching me.
 I’m close enough to see light swirling around the green irises, the black pupils reduced to the thinnest of slivers.
-It’s a lazy, passive, even dismissive look that’s cast my way by a…
+It’s a lazy, passive, even dismissive look that’s cast my way…